 The months dragged on.
 The fights continued.
 I was forced to take a leadership role on the project because the bosses thought I had the expertise and perspective to get my part done right.
 So I led meetings, created designs, laid out pros and cons of different features, and tried to get several different people to work together effectively.
 In October my tech writing team was dissolved, and I became a member of the team I had been working with.
 On top of my previous responsibilities, I now started helping with customer calls, leading department-level meetings, and taking a much higher-profile role within the department.
 Angry and frustrated customers called, and I had to listen, do what I could to solve it, and sometimes even take some heat for decisions I or my team had made.
 I had to make decisions and defend them knowing that some people wouldn’t like them.
 I had to defend team policies and actions that I didn’t even agree with.

 Because I hadn’t gotten into Dispatch, I kept making my Technology salary, which made it easier to save up for a good down payment on the house Jenny and I planned to buy.
 I got to spend our first year of marriage at home with my wife at night instead of sending planes all over the country while Jenny sat at home.
 We paid off some debts and decided that instead of starting with a smaller townhouse, we wanted a normal house with room to grow.
-We stayed heavily involved with our young marrieds’ class at church and made great friends since we could both be there most Sundays.
+We stayed heavily involved with a young marrieds’ class.
 So there was definitely a good side to not getting the job on the first try, although each day I spent at work made it easy to forget the good side.

 As it turned out, Dispatch didn’t need to hire in February 2004 like I thought.
 Or March.
 Or April or May.
 Early that year I noticed an open position for a technical writer in Flight Operations.
 I thought and prayed about it and discussed it with Jenny.
 It wasn’t Dispatch, but I wasn’t even positive I still wanted Dispatch.
 It would let me return to my writing roots instead of designing software, and it would bring me a little closer to the action of our daily operations.
 So I applied.
 It came down to me and a guy from outside.
 They chose him, ironically right before the president imposed a hiring freeze on all outside applicants without her approval.
 I got this call at work, and I tried really hard not to cry, but again it didn’t work.

 I finally decided Dispatch was for me.
 I stuck it out in my job.
 It was still difficult, but the hope of Dispatch had returned.
 Rumor had it that interviews would be that fall.
 I kept studying.
-Jenny and I bought a house in the suburbs that we love.
+Jenny and I built a house that we loved in the suburbs.

 I finally interviewed again in October, right before the new software went live.
 I was one of nearly 60 applicants vying for 8 spots.
 I’d found out that I was within one or two spots of making it in on my first try, which gave my confidence for my second attempt.
-But I knew that the odds didn’t matter; God’s will did.
-I prayed that God would help me not to become cocky and would help me accept either outcome.
+I hoped not to become cocky and to prepare mentally for either outcome.
 I studied hard.
 I talked to recruiters about how to prepare.
 I saved up technical questions and asked my dispatcher friends for answers.
 Something inside me said this would be my time.
 I also had a feeling that if I didn’t get it this time, I probably wouldn’t try again.

 I realized some things before I interviewed.
-In addition to the financial and personal benefits I’d gained from not getting in on my first try, God had used that time to help me grow in huge ways at work.
+In addition to the financial and personal benefits I’d gained from not getting in on my first try, that time had helped me grow in huge ways at work.
 I’d become more assertive and confident, like a dispatcher needs to be.
 I’d taken a leadership role and done fairly well.
 I’d gained experience dealing with unhappy customers, which I would definitely repeat sometimes when a captain wasn’t happy with the flight plan I gave him.
 I’d developed the ability not just to follow directions, but to weigh options and make decisions based on my own experience and opinion.

-He’d been helping me grow up so I could be a better dispatcher.
+I’d been growing up so I could be a better dispatcher.